Set up coverage filters

 JetBrains Rider applies these filters to coverage results (coverage tree) after the coverage session is over.
 Use them to exclude nodes you don't want to see at the moment.
 Learn more

-Specify runtime coverage filters in JetBrains Rider settings
+Apply runtime coverage filters

 Add a runtime coverage filter

-Open the filter settings page in Rider settings:
+Open the filter settings page in Rider settings: .

 You can use asterisk wildcards when specifying code item names in a filter:

-(asterisk) represents zero or more characters.For example, you can use the
+*(asterisk) represents zero or more characters.Click Save.

-Specify filters of coverage results
+Apply filters to coverage results

 Exclude a node (namespace, class, class member) from coverage results